Introdution to Programming - C# Programming Fundamentals

 Multiple Namespaces

-In this example, we can see that although we have two classes of the same name, and two methods of the same name, by using namespaces we can avoid conflicts, as namespaces allow us to explicitly find the function we require.
+In this example, we can see that although we have two classes of the same name and two methods of the same name, we can avoid conflicts by using namespaces, as namespaces allow us to find the function we require explicitly.

 Related ArticlesThese articles may also be of interest to you